OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Mesokini.md

 For commoners, life varies greatly depending on their location within the kingdom.
 In the isolated spurs, communities rely on self-sufficiency and are deeply connected to the land, while the agricultural south provides the food and resources that sustain Mesokini’s wealth.
 Along the shores of Lake Serenith, mercantile life dominates, with bustling markets and trade hubs that reflect the region's prosperity and strategic importance.

-A defining feature of Mesokini’s society is its unique and fervent religious subfaction of the Church of Statera, known as the Balancekeepers.
+A defining feature of Mesokini’s society is its unique and fervent religious subfaction of the [[Church of Statera]], known as the Balancekeepers.
 This group is distinguished by their extreme zeal, often taking measures that outsiders might view as radical or even fanatical to preserve what they perceive as balance in Statera's name.
 Their influence permeates both governance and daily life, ensuring that actions taken within Mesokini are aligned with their interpretation of divine equilibrium.

-Additionally, Mesokini enforces a strict cultural aversion to the practice of other religions or the worship of gods outside Statera's domain.
+Additionally, Mesokini enforces a strict cultural aversion to the practice of other religions or the worship of gods outside [[Statera]]'s domain.
 This intolerance is not codified into law but is deeply ingrained in societal norms, leading to social ostracism or worse for those who stray from the kingdom’s religious orthodoxy.

 ### 7. **Military**